jaxonetic-github/ajaxonetic-portfolio/README.md

 >As an interesting side note, my love and skill with computer languages extends from the computer world to the linguistic and musical world as well.
 When I'm not geeking out, I try to keep my portuguese, and japanese, alive while re-learning spanish.
 I also know how to read music and play the piano, flute, sax, berimbau, and bass guitar (with varying degrees of mastery).

->**Below is a table (that's right, working on my [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) skills) of code examples, samples, and demos in various frontend and backend libraries and frameworks and languages.
-I decided to start out with Vuejs and React but I will add examples and demos with GoLang, Django, Java, threejs, Selenium, D3, and native and hybrid mobile apps.**
+**Below is a table (that's right, working on my [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) skills) of code examples, samples, and demos in various frontend and backend libraries and frameworks and languages.
+I decided to start out with Vuejs and React but I will add examples and demos with GoLang, Django, Java, threejs, Selenium, D3, and native and hybrid mobile apps...**

 | Repository Links           | Description    | Demo       | Comment  |